Tonto National Monument is home to 16 species of snakes; four of which are venomous. Learn more about each of these species below.

-Coral snakes are brightly-colored with red, yellow, or cream, and black rings that completely encircle the body.
+Coral snakes are brightly-colored with red, yellow or cream, and black rings that completely encircle the body.
 The red bands touch the yellow bands.
 Spending most of their time underground, they feed primarily on other fossorial snakes such as black and ground snakes.
-When encountered above ground, coral snakes exhibit a strange array of anti-predator behaviors, including hiding the head and using the tail as a decoy to "strike" at the predator.
+When encountered above ground, coral snakes exhibit a strange array of anti-predator behaviors, including hiding their head and using their tail as a decoy to "strike" at the predator.
 Coral snakes also make a sound by releasing air from their rear vent, a practice politely described by scientists as "cloacal popping".

 Venom from this species, released from fixed fangs in the front of the mouth, is highly toxic.
 Although no human fatalities have been attributed to coral snakes in Arizona, probably because of their small size and generally nonaggressive nature, they should be left alone and never handled.

-Coral snakes are rarely seen here, but they are probably not uncommon.
+Coral snakes are rarely seen here, but they are likely common.

 Western Diamondback Rattlesnake (Venomous)

 Diamondbacks are one of the most common snakes in Arizona, and are the most frequently seen snake at Tonto National Monument.
 These rattlesnakes are gray or tan with a row of large, brown, diamond-shaped blotches on the back.
 There are equal-sized black and white bands on the tail.
 Rattlesnakes are "pit-vipers", meaning they use heat sensing pits (one on each side of the face between the eye and nostrile) to detect warm-blooded predators and prey.

 Though most active in spring and summer, diamondbacks may be encountered in any month of the year.